mheberger/upstream-delineator/README.md

 The script uses the id as the filename for output, so avoid using any forbidden characters.
 On Linux, do not use the forward slash /.
 On Windows, the list of forbidden characters is slightly longer (`\< \> : " / \ | ? \*`).
+Also, do not use id = 0, since the convention is that 0 is reserved for discharging to the ocean.

 - **lat** - _required_: latitude in decimal degrees of the watershed outlet.
 Avoid using a whole number without a decimal in the first row.